 You can find black bears, grizzly bears and polar bears across Canada.
-Since polar bears primarily live in the northern most regions of Canada, it can be easy to forget about their habitat.
+Since polar bears primarily live in the northernmost regions of Canada, it can be easy to forget about their habitat.
 Times are changing.

 The rise in our global climate has had a direct impact on polar bears and their habitat.
 I put together this polar bear activity to open the conversation with my kids about climate change and the future for polar bears.

-Polar Bear Activity: Melting Sea Ice
+Polar Bear Activity and Melting Sea Ice Activity for Kids

 We started off by making our own sea ice.
 I filled a container with about an inch of water…it is so cold outside right now, I set the container on our front porch to freeze.